-Editor’s note: This summer we are looking at the topic of how evangelism is changing among Chinese.
-The following post is written by a Mainland Chinese pastor and his wife.
+Editor’s note: The following post was written by a Mainland Chinese pastor and his wife.
 They live in a major Chinese city and minister primarily among young Chinese urbanites.
 They have served in ministry for almost twenty years.

 The first thing to understand is that the evangelism situation was pretty good in China five to ten years ago; but now, little by little, people’s hearts are more closed and it is harder and harder to share the gospel, especially on campus.
 People do not trust others so easily, and they do not open up easily with strangers.
 In our church, we have figured out that people are not so motivated to share their faith when they have not experienced great change in their own lives.
 If they feel a significant change, they will do it.
 But if they do not feel like God has changed their lives greatly, they will not be motivated to share with others.

 Before, about ten years ago, it was very easy.
 If you brought a small booklet, like the Four Spiritual Laws, people were willing to listen to you.
 They were curious about what was in it.
 But now, if you directly share the Four Spiritual Laws, nobody really wants to listen, because they kind of know it.
 Somebody has already shared it with them.
 They think, “Oh, you want to introduce me to something, but I have no time and I’m not interested.”
 And they really hesitate to stop to listen.
 They feel like you are presenting a commercial or an advertisement, or maybe even propaganda.
 They will stop you and will not let you share with them.